-Lastly you have the option of setting the BOGO notification to tell people how to redeem the deal if they haven’t satisfied the Get portion yet.
+Lastly, you can set the BOGO notification to tell people how to redeem the deal if they haven’t satisfied the Get portion yet.

-This is handy for the category based deals because you can point the notification button straight to the category archive where they can select their product.
+This is handy for category-based deals because you can point the notification button straight to the category archive, where they can select their product: